SAA-CSS/congress_api/README.md

 This plugin displays votes, sponsored and cosponsored legislation for a selected senator in a paginated table format.
 The plugin retrieves data from the Congress API and senate.gov xml respositories and includes detailed links to Congress.gov for each bill.

 #### Installation
-1. Upload the `legislation-votes` folder to the `/wp-content/plugins/` directory.
+1. Upload the zip file via the 'Plugins' menu in WordPress.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin.
 3. Go to 'Settings' -> 'Legislation' to select a Senator.

 #### Usage